fuse-open/docs/articles/structuring-app-resources.md

 </App>
 ```

-[callout info]
-Note that we here have also defined a `ux:Global` for `MyApp.PrimaryColor`.
+> [callout_info] Note that we here have also defined a `ux:Global` for `MyApp.PrimaryColor`.
 This is to make sure our app has a fallback value for the case when no theme has been specified.
-[/callout]

 ## Fonts and text styles